UMWEDU/umw-finaid-sync/_pages/continuing-student.md

 </tr>
 <tr>
 <td width="135"><strong>July 1</strong></td>
 <td width="538">Deadline to submit all requested Verification documents to the UMW Financial Aid Office.
 Also, don’t forget to complete the IRS Data Retrieval through your FAFSA.
-These requirements can be found on your myUMW portal.</td>
+These requirements can be found on your <a href="https://orgsync.com/home/551">myUMW portal</a>.</td>
 </tr>
 <tr>
 <td width="135"><strong>Early August</strong></td>